effieklestz/Vehicle-depreciation/README.md

-# The depreciation of Car value over time -
+# The depreciation of vehicles in the world market -
 this project is completed